 Adult Programs & Events

-One-on-one computer help with a technology tutor for a 1-hour session (2PM-3PM) on Wednesday afternoons.
-Topics covered include but are not limited to Microsoft Office, Internet, email, resumes, and online employment applications- By appointment only.
+One-on-one computer help sessions with a technology tutor.
+Topics covered include but are not limited to Microsoft Office, Internet, email and online applications.
+Sessions are 30 minutes.

 Recent Blog Posts